russellcameronthomas/library/chapters/3b-bayesian_data_analysis.md

 ## Testing the Fairness of a Coin

+How many coin tosses do you need to see before you can decide whether a coin is fair or unfair?

-Someone tosses a coin once...twice...three times and you see three "heads" in a row.
+Imagine that someone tosses a coin once...twice...three times and you see three "heads" in a row.
 Is that strong evidence that the coin is unfair (not 50/50)?
 How many more consecutive "heads" would you need to see to decide whether this was a fair or unfair coin?

 [Checking whether a coin is fair](https://en.wikipedia.org/wiki/Checking_whether_a_coin_is_fair) is a "a simple problem on which to illustrate basic ideas of statistical inference also provides a simple problem that can be used to compare various competing methods of statistical inference"<sup>*</sup> given limited information.